TO KNOW GOD AND TO MAKE GOD KNOWN

 We have a Church School which you can link to here.

-Sunday 8am (spoken)
+Sunday 8am - said

-Sunday 10am (sung)
+Sunday 10am - with music

 Each year we support a different charity and fundraise for them.
 Sometimes it is an overseas charity and sometimes it is a local or national charity.